sirspudd/chaos-reins/_posts/2024-03-13-sdk-path-yocto.md

         ${SDK_OUTPUT}${NATIVE_SYSROOT}/usr/share/cmake/Qt6Toolchain.cmake
 ```

-Maybe this is responsible?

-In any case, our build time went from 40min for a warm build to 12 minutes for a warm build.
+In any case, our build time went from 40 min for a warm build to 12 min for a warm build.
 This kind of difference makes a hell of a difference to iterative development